qh582/COMPGI15/README.md

 ### Step 7.
 Deep Learning

 The dataset used for this section is easily created by merging the train.csv with attribute.csv and the test.csv with attribute.csv.
-The merged dataset requires to have these variables (in this order):i_d,product_uid,product_title,search_term,relevance,name,value.
+The merged dataset requires to have these variables (in this order): id, product_uid, product_title, search_term, relevance, name, value.

 Then, the processed dataset for Deep Learning Model (LSTM based Recurrent Neural Network) is obtained by running the following:
 * pipeline.py